ned14/outcome/Readme.md

   - Make use of `std::system_error(errno, system_category, "custom error message");`
  - [ ] Latest version push script really ought to test library in flat boost-lite configuration and only push if additionally it passes with all latest master branches as well as stamped branches
+ - [ ] Create new Win32 and NT error code categories and have make_errored_outcome() use those.
+ Have a python script auto generate the code into separate header files.
+Add those to boost-lite.

 </center>